braeden-fleeman/CSCE-412/Project_2/README.md

 ## Execution:
-To run this program run ./loadBal and then enter the number of cloack cycles you'd like the load balancer to run and then the number of servers you'd like to have.
+To run this program run ./loadBal and then enter the number of cloack cycles you'd like the load balancer to run, the the number of servers you'd like to have, and how many initial requests to create.
 Program will then run and create the log file.

 ### Project Done by: Braeden Fleeman